Julia Alvarez: Career

 After acquiring a master's degree in 1975, Alvarez took a position as a writer-in-residence for the Kentucky Arts Commission.
 She traveled throughout the state visiting elementary schools, high schools, colleges and communities, conducting writing workshops and giving readings.
 She attributes these years with providing her a deeper understanding of America and helping her realize her passion for teaching.
-After her work in Kentucky, she extended her educational endeavors to California, Delaware, North Carolina, Massachusetts, Washington D.C, and Illinois.
+After her work in Kentucky, she extended her educational endeavors to California, Delaware, North Carolina, Massachusetts, Washington, D.C., and Illinois.

-Alvarez was a Visiting Assistant Professor of English for the University of Vermont, in Burlington, VT for a two-year appointment in creative writing, 1981–83.
+Alvarez was a Visiting Assistant Professor of English for the University of Vermont, in Burlington, Vermont, for a two-year appointment in creative writing, 1981–83.
 She taught fiction and poetry workshops, introductory and advanced (for upperclassmen and graduate students) as well as a course on fiction (lecture format, 45 students).

 In addition to writing, Alvarez holds the position of writer-in-residence at Middlebury College, where she teaches creative writing on a part-time basis.
 Alvarez currently resides in the Champlain Valley in Vermont.
 She has served as a panelist, consultant, and editor, as a judge for literary awards such as the PEN/Newman's Own First Amendment Award and the Casa de las Américas Prize, and also gives readings and lectures across the country.
 She and her partner, Bill Eichner, an ophthalmologist, created Alta Gracia, a farm-literacy center dedicated to the promotion of environmental sustainability and literacy and education worldwide.
 Alvarez and her husband purchased the farm in 1996 with the intent to promote cooperative and independent coffee-farming in the Dominican Republic.
 Alvarez is part of Border of Lights, an activist group that encourages positive relations between Haiti and the Dominican Republic.